Preet Se Bandhi Ye Dori Ram Milaayi Jodi

 Preet Se Bandhi Ye Dori Ram Milaayi Jodi is an Indian Television drama Series that aired on Zee TV.
 It premiered on 20 September 2010 and ended on 12 April 2012.
+The series starred Priyal Gor, Sara Khan, Nishant Singh Malkani and Sujay Reu.

 Plot

 The story is that of a Sikh Punjabi girl named Mona meeting her dream boy Anukalp, who belongs to a Gujarati family.
 It shows their marriage which has a chance of working only if their families stop fighting.

 The story expresses contrasting emotions of pain and pleasure in the uniting of two culturally dissimilar families – each intensely defensive and uncompromising about its cultural uniqueness.